Biomedical Pressure Sensors Market Size and Share

 • 4.2.4 Adoption surge in remote-patient-monitoring and tele-health pressure patches

-• 4.2.5 Integration with digital-twin hemodynamic modelling platforms
+• 4.2.5 Integration with digital-twin haemodynamic-modelling platforms

-• 4.2.6 Force-feedback requirements in robotic minimally invasive surgery
+• 4.2.6 Force-feedback requirements in robotic minimally-invasive surgery

 • 4.3 Market Restraints